 Welcome to our Frequently Asked Questions (FAQs).
 Get answers to the most frequently asked questions about our Fellowship program.

-In the second year, Fellows engage in sustainable community impact projects to create a lasting change in the communities they serve while teaching.
-During the two years, you will strive to transform the lives & learning outcomes of underprivileged children.
+In the second year, Fellows engage in sustainable community impact projects to create a lasting change in the communities they serve while teaching and prepare themselves for life after the Fellowship as Education Leaders, Social Entrepreneurs, or Community and Policy Influencers.

 We understand that the challenges in the education sector cannot be solved by only teachers.
 Therefore to create lasting change in the education system, there is a need for collaboration from across all academic backgrounds.